-Revenues increased \$21.5 million, or 3.5%, of which \$16.0 million was primarily due to growth in our HSD, phone and digital customers, offset in part by the impact of the WNC Systems Transfer and, to a much lesser extent, lower advertising revenues, with the remaining \$5.5 million increase related to the Asset Transfer.
-Average total monthly revenue per basic subscriber increased \$7.27, or 8.5%, primarily as a result of higher penetration levels of our advanced video, HSD and phone services, offset by a lower number of basic subscribers.
-About \$0.80 of the increase in average total monthly revenue per basic subscriber was related to the Asset Transfer.
+Revenues rose 4.2%, primarily due to growth in our HSD, digital and phone customers, offset in part by the impact of the Exchange Agreement and, to a lesser extent, lower advertising revenues.
+Average total monthly revenue per basic subscriber increased 7.7%, primarily as a result of higher penetration levels of our advanced video, HSD and phone services, offset by a lower number of basic subscribers.

-Video revenues fell \$1.4 million, or 0.3%, principally due to a lower number of basic subscribers, including the impact of the WNC Systems Transfer, mostly offset by continued growth in digital customers and customers taking our DVR and HDTV services and rate increases and, to a lesser extent, \$3.6 million of video revenues related to the Asset Transfer.
-During the year ended December 31, 2009, we lost 24,300 basic subscribers and gained 21,000 digital customers, excluding the effect of the Transfer Agreement, as compared to a loss of 3,800 basic subscribers and a gain of 46,200 digital customers in the prior year.
-Excluding the effects of the Transfer Agreement, basic subscriber subscribers and gaiget by aggressive video price discounts by direct broadcast satellite providers.
-As of December 31, 2009, we served 548,000 basic subscribers, representing a penetration of 54.7% of our estimated homes passed, and 300,000 digital customers, representing a penetration of 54.7% of our basic subscribers.
-As of December 31, 2009, 37.4% of our digital customers received DVR and/or HDTV services, as compared to 31.9% as of the same date in the prior year.
+Video revenues grew 1.2%, largely as a result of continued growth in digital customers and customers taking our DVR and HDTV services, as well as rate increases, offset by the impact of the Exchange Agreement.
+During the year ended December 31, 2009, we lost 55,000 basic subscribers and gained 45,000 digital customers, excluding the impact of the Exchange Agreement, as compared to a loss of 6,000 basic subscribers and a gain of 85,000 digital customers in the prior year.
+Our basic subscriber losses mainly represented video-only customers, which were largely caused by aggressive video price discounts by direct broadcast satellite providers.
+As of December 31, 2009, we served 1,238,000 basic subscribers, representing a penetration of 44.2% of our estimated homes passed, and 678,000 digital customers, representing a penetration of 54.8% of our basic subscribers.
+As of December 31, 2009, 38.8% of digital customers received DVR and/or HDTV services, as compared to 33.2% as of the same date in the prior year.